Where to stay in Door County

 If you think it’s expensive to stay in Wisconsin's Door County, you haven’t looked very hard.

-In June, rates can be almost ludicrously low, cheaper than a Super 8.
-And even on weekends in July and August, it’s not hard to find a nice place for less than $100.
+In early June, rates can be almost ludicrously low, cheaper than a Super 8.
+And even on weekends in July and August, it’s not hard to find a decent place for $100 or less if you book in advance.

 The Door Peninsula's breezy beaches are the place to be when the rest of the region is sweltering.
-During one early June heat wave, temperatures there were 20 to 40 degrees lower, and lodging rates were low, too — I paid $147.50 not for one night at a motel, but for three.
+During one early June heat wave, temperatures there were 20 to 40 degrees lower, and lodging rates were low, too — I got three nights for the price of two.

 Many would-be visitors to Door County are overwhelmed by the choices, and no wonder.
 There are no Marriotts, but dozens of family-run motels.
 There are dozens more condo complexes and B&Bs, but only a few traditional lake resorts.